ARTICLE 60 - Ethical Conduct of Research

 Investigation of Allegation(s) of Fraud and/or Misconduct in Academic Research

 60:07 It is recognized that individuals may seek counsel from the Dean of the relevant Faculty before making allegation(s).
 The Dean should have a sense of fairness and be able to distinguish between misconduct, differences of opinion and incompetence.
 The Dean has the responsibility to inform the member concerned, to make reasonable, thorough, and (except where the TCPS2 and Framework as amended from time to time require disclosure and reporting to be done) confidential inquiries and to make every effort to resolve the matter informally.
-Where no written allegation(s) is forthcoming no action shall be taken and no record(s) shall be kept.
+Where no written allegation(s) is forthcoming no action shall be taken and no record(s) shall be kept, subject to legislation and regulation under the Framework.
 Written anonymous allegations(s) will be accepted, however there is no requirement that such allegation(s) will be investigated.
+Investigations of allegations under this Article shall proceed as indicated under clauses 60:07-60:18, except where the Framework requires and where reporting is required for compliance purposes under the Framework, the Vice-President, Research and Innovation shall be consulted.

 60:08 No imputation of fraud and/or misconduct in research by member(s) of the bargaining unit may be made except as prescribed in accordance with the provisions of this Article and in accordance with the TCPS2 and the Framework as amended from time to time.